jrsteensen/OpenHornet/ECAD/MANUFACTURING.md

 # Ordering PCBs from JLCPCB
-JLCPCB is a popular online platform for ordering printed circuit boards (PCBs) and has been choosen as the recommended supplier of OpenHornet PCBs.
+JLCPCB is a popular online platform for ordering printed circuit boards (PCBs) and has been chosen as the recommended supplier of OpenHornet PCBs.
 This guide will walk you through the steps to order your own PCBs from JLCPCB.

 ## Step 1: Sign Up
 Before you can start ordering PCBs, you need to create an account on JLCPCB.
 To do so, go to jlcpcb.com and click on the "Sign Up" button.
 Fill in your email address and password to create your account.